Frequently Asked Questions

 Alert distances can vary depending on your surrounding environment (indoor, outdoor, high ceilings, etc.), the RF environment where the PRD is worn on the body, the mobile OS version, and orientation/location of the phone.

 The default alert distance has been extensively tested to alert you before you forget your phone and leave it behind in environments such as at home, at the office, in the car, or in a restaurant, store, hotel, etc. Different environments may have different alert ranges for the same alert distance setting.
+The PRD will alert before you get too far from your phone.
+Alert distance ranges can vary greatly and may be shorter or further for some phone models and environments, especially if both the PRD and phone are outside and there are no obstructions.

 There are five (5) alert distance settings.
 The default is setting 3, which will typically alert between